 - Independent directors are essential for Board approval of “interested transactions” (e.g. an insider-led financing).

 Ultimately, your independent director will be the person you turn to for honest conversations, sharing hard truths, and working together to find creative ways to address the concerns expressed by other members of the Board.
-Choose wisely, capitalize on what they have to offer, and you will find your independent director to be a powerful ally and partner to help you and your business succeed.
+Choose wisely, capitalize on what they have to offer, and you will find your independent director to be a powerful ally and collaborator to help you and your business succeed.

 Learn more about working with your company's board.